Gregorio Ropero y Tavárez, also known as “The Father of the Puerto Rican Danza” was a notable pianist, composer, and educator.

 He was born on November 28, 1843, in San Juan, the son of a French father, Manuel Alejandro Tavárez, and a Puerto Rican mother, Dominga Ropero.
-He completed his primary studies in his hometown.
-Also, he studied the piano as a child under the tutelage of José Cabrizas and Domingo Delgado.

-In Puerto Rico, he worked as a piano professor in San Juan, Caguas, and Ponce, where he settled permanently (1870).
+After ten months in Paris, Tavárez suffered a stroke that severely damaged his hearing and weakened his left hand.
+Unable to complete his studies, he returned to San Juan, where he worked as a piano professor and taught students the French piano technique.
+Tavarez also taught in San Juan, Caguas, and Ponce, where he settled permanently in 1870.
 Among his most outstanding students were the future composers Juan Morel Campos and Francisco Cortés.